 Most people never face danger in their daily life.
 Just think if a person driving a car is probably the most hazardous activity at any moment.
 Still, there are some places on earth where danger is lurking behind every corner, from underground fire pits to Islands coated in snakes.
 Today we’re counting down the top ten most dangerous places in the world.

 Fraser Island is located just off the Southeastern coast of Queensland, Australia.
-Australia is renowned as one of the most dangerous places on earth.
+Australia is popular as one of the world’s most dangerous places in the world.
 It has more deadly snakes than any other country, the animal with the most substantial bite in the world.
 There are also and poisonous animals that intimidate travellers from visiting the outback.
-Among them, This Island has earned the title of most dangerous place in Australia.
+Among them, This Island has earned the title of most dangerous places in Australia.

 Fraser Island is the largest sand island on the planet.
 Its length is about 120 km.
-Almost the entire island is covered with the sand dune, whose height can reach 240 meters.
+The sand dune, which can reach up to 240 meters in height, covers almost the entire island.
 But the thing is this place is an actual fabulous hangout for young great white sharks.
 Fraser Island is famous for not only shark attacks but also dingo attacks, as well.

 Dingos are kind of feral dogs native to Australia.
 These animals are extremely dangerous undomesticated predators to humans.
 There are numerous stinging jellyfish that make the beach even more terrifying, because they have venom so powerful that swimmers must receive treatment at a hospital.
 Fraser Island is extremely remote, so travellers won’t have access to a hospital for multiple hours, meaning that these stings can even be fatal.